Fitness Guide

 Farmer Carry

 Simply walk while holding one or two kettlebells.
 This builds grip strength, core stability, and cardiovascular endurance simultaneously.
+Grip strength is a strong predictor of overall longevity and functional independence in older adults.

 Sit-to-Stand